|Elisha Hunt Rhodes|

 Feb.
 26, 1802 – French author Victor Hugo was born in Besançon.
 His most famous books include “The Hunchback of Notre Dame” (1831) and “Les Miserables” (1862).

 Feb.
-26, 1813 - Robert R. Livingston, a prominent Freemason who was also known as "the Chancellor," passed away at the age of 66 in Clermont, N.Y. and was buried in Tivoli, New York.
+26, 1813 - Robert R. Livingston, a prominent Freemason also known as "the Chancellor," passed away at the age of 66 in Clermont, N.Y. and was buried in Tivoli, New York.
 In 1776, he represented the Provincial Congress of New York at the Continental Congress and helped to draft the Declaration of Independence.
 He also administered President George Washington's first oath of office, and under President Thomas Jefferson, he negotiated the Louisiana Purchase.

 Feb.
 26, 1846 – Frontiersman and showman William "Buffalo Bill" Cody was born in Le Claire, Iowa.